amr-elzahar/Final-Project-Infra-Code/README.md

 What is ansible gonna do?

 ansibe main.yaml file has some to tasks to perform, it creates two directories: one for the master node and the other one for the slave node.
-Then it copys the deployment files for each node from the local machine to the remote host finally run kubectl commands for each node as well.
+Then it copys the deployment files for each node from the local machine to the remote host.
 NOTE: make sure to change paths in the main.yaml file and always use absolute path not relative path.

 Finally you can run this command: